django-commons/controls/README.md

       topics = []
       visibility = "public" # optional, default is "public" skip_team_creation = false # Optional, default is false => create 3 teams for the repository
-      admins = [] # Members of the repository admin team and the committers team committers = [] # Members of the repository committers team members = [] # Members of the repository team with triage permissions, not committers nor admins }
+      admins = [] # Members of the repository's admin and repository teams.
+Have admin permissions committers = [] # Members of the repository's committers and repository teams.
+Have write permissions members = [] # Members of the repository team.
+Have triage permissions }
 }
 ```